openpharma/staged.dependencies/README.md

 Search for the addins of this package:
 - Install Upstream Dependencies and this Package: Install remote upstream dependencies and the local version of this package.
-- Install All Dependencies: Opens a Shiny application to unselect those dependencies that should not be installed.
+- Install All Dependencies App: Opens a Shiny application to unselect those dependencies that should not be installed.
 The feature input element can be empty in which case it takes the branch name as the feature.
 - Check and Install Downstream Dependencies: Checks the downstream dependencies.